 Tourism into this region of the province is strong in the winter and summer months with Kelowna, Vernon, Penticton and Osoyoos being some of the main tourism centers.
 The key activities driving visitation are focused on outdoor recreation and agritourism.
 Those include skiing, hiking, water-based sports and wine touring.
 Notable Highlights of this region include a variety of BC Parks and Okanagan Lake.

-To find out more about the Destination Development program or to determine the best way for you to participate, contact Thompson Okanagan at [email protected]
+To find out more about the Destination Development program or to determine the best way for you to participate, contact Thompson Okanagan at info@to

 Subscribe for the latest news and program updates from Destination BC